jacoblindev/ai-pair-dev/rules/process-task-list.md

 ## Output of this step

-- A series of small, well-documented commits that pass structure/test/dep gates, ready to merge.
+- A series of small, well-documented commits that pass core gates, ready to merge.